myroms/roms_test/WC13/I4DVAR_analysis_impact/Readme.md

       masking regions.

   (3) Before you run this application, you need to run the standard
-      RBL4D-Var (../RBL4DVAR directory) since we need the Lanczos vectors.
-Notice that in "job_rbl4dvar_impact.csh" we have the following operation:
+      I4D-Var (../I4DVAR directory) since we need the Lanczos vectors.
+      Notice that in "job_is4dvar_sen.sh" we have the following
+      operation:

-      cp -p ${Dir}/RBL4DVAR/wc13_mod.nc wc13_lcz.nc
+      cp -p ${Dir}/I4DVAR/wc13_adj_001.nc wc13_lcz.nc

-      In RBL4D-Var (observartion space minimization), the Lanczos vectors are stored in output 4D-Var NetCDF file "wc13_mod.nc".
+      In I4D-Var, the Lanczos vectors are stored in the output adjoint NetCDF file "wc13_adj_001.nc".

   (4) In addition, to run this application you need an adjoint
       sensitivity functional.
 This is computed by the following